Birth Work Offerings

 Birth Doula Support

-Prenatal Care & Preparation
+Traditional Prenatal Care & Spiritual Preparation

 Prenatal care with me is slow, relational, and intentional.
 I work with the rhythms of your life and my own, weaving our time together gently and steadily throughout this season.
 Our visits are spacious — often up to two hours — allowing room to prepare not only the body, but the nervous system, the partnership, and the home.